hoganld/django-based-user/README.md

 The base user class provided by this package requires only an `email` and `password`, and then a few fields required for compatibility with the Django auth and admin packages, such as `is_staff`, `is_superuser`, `groups`, etc.

+## Requirements

+`django-based-user` is a tiny package that, unfortunately, has to re-implement a few lines from `django.contrib.auth.models`.
+Take a look at `based_user.models` and you will see that this file started as a copy/paste of a couple of classes, and then removed a few fields and simplified a few manager methods accordingly.

+The point is, this package tracks `django.contrib.auth.models` closely, in order to be a drop-in replacement.
+The current supported versions of Django will be tracked, and unsupported/EOL versions will be officially unsupported.
+But, in reality, the relevant upstream code doesn't change very much very often, so older versions of Django will probably work just fine.

+## Installation

+No surprises here.
+Install from PyPI using `pip` or equivalent:

+    pip install django-based-user

+And that's it.
+No real need to add the package to `INSTALLED_APPS`, as there are no migrations or templates or static files to be collected.

 ## B.Y.O.U.
 (Bring your own user)

 This package only provides an abstract base class for a custom user model, and an associated model manager class.